 Government buildings of the entire country are lit together as part of Christmas Lights Across Canada.
 The National Capital Commission started Christmas Across Canada in 1985.
-It helps unify the country by bringing together the 13 provinces and regions together with the capital to create goodwill between Canadians.
+It helps unify the country by bringing together the 13 provinces and regions with the capital to create goodwill between Canadians.

 More Canadian Holidays

 Like other countries around the world, the holiday celebration does not end when the clock strikes midnight on Christmas day.
 Instead, the holiday season is celebrated by many people through January 6.
-Two of the major days between Christmas and the first week of January are Boxing Day, December 26, and La Fete Du Roi, January 6.
+Two of the major days between Christmas and the first week of January are Boxing Day, December 26, and La Fête des Rois (the festival of kings), January 6.

 Boxing Day is a federal holiday recognized by the Canadian Labour Code.
 It follows the English royalty tradition of bestowing goodwill on to the less fortunate.
 Historically it was the day after Christmas where alms boxes were opened for the poor at churches, gifts (boxes) were given to the poor and boxes of leftover food were gifted to servants.
 Today there are several ways Boxing Day is celebrated in Canada: